 - A. Classified Service.
 An employee will attain permanent status in the classified service upon completion of a probationary review period.
 For positions designated in-training, Article 4.2 D will govern when permanent status is attained. - B. Job Classification.
-An employee Employees will attain permanent status in a job classification upon his or her their successful completion of a probationary, trial service, or transition review period.
+Employees will attain permanent status in a job classification upon their successful completion of a probationary, trial service, or transition review period.